futhark-project/straws/readme.md

 # Futhark:straws

-Straws is a library of gulp's tasks *yet still in development*
+Straws is a library of gulp's tasks.
+[Gulp 4](https://gulpjs.com/) can now be splited into many files.
+Use this ability an this library to gain modularity in your gulp automations.

-## usage
+## Usage

+### 1. install the straws

 ```shell
 npm install @futhark/straws --save-dev
 ```

+### 2. use it in your gulpfile

 ```javascript
 // gulpfilejs